MMTidwell/CodeUp.dev/README.md

 # CodeUp Web Exercises

-This is a repository of exercises I did at CodeUp

-You should check my portfolio!
+While attending Codeup I learned HTML, CSS, JavaScripts, AJAX, jQuery, PHP, and Laravel.
+Here are a few of the exercises that I did.